MandeepAasiya/Todo_RoR/README.md

 * Features -

 * CRUD operations on Todo items.
+* Postgresql is used for storing todo items.
 * Todo items have features like priority, status, time of creation, time of completion etc.
 * Active Admin gem for creating administration style interface.